-Repeated FMT treatments would possibly enhance efficacy, as in the study of Sood and colleagues, where repeated FMT treatments were associated with maintenance of remission.16 However, the study population was selected from responders to FMT given as induction of remission, thus, a direct comparison to our results cannot be made.
-Repeated FMT treatments have shown thus far the most promising results in UC, as induction of remission has been successful with repeated FMTs.13-15 Engraftment of the transplanted microbes may be more difficult in an environment of active colitis as compared to a state of remission and from this perspective, repeated FMT can be justified in active disease.
-Moreover, FMT may exert its efficacy also via host-derived biomolecules, which exert immunoregulatory action or induce transcriptional changes in the affected intestinal epithelium.
-Action via non-persisting biomolecules could also explain why multiple FMTs are needed for the induction of remission.
-On the other hand, if microbiota modulation is considered critical, a single FMT by colonoscopy with our protocol applying 30g of donor feces has been shown to induce a prolonged microbial engraftment in rCDI patients as well as in IBS patients, 6 23 and optimization of donor selection could possibly improve outcomes even with single FMT given in remission.
-Thus, optimizing donor selection, conditions for engraftment and functioning of beneficial microbiota may turn out important, particularly when FMT is given to patients in remission.
-Interestingly, in a preliminary study, dietary intervention was more effective than FMT in inducing remission of mild to moderate UC,29 and the combination of FMT and dietary modulation should also be addressed in the future studies.
+Repeated FMT treatments could possibly enhance efficacy, as shown by Sood and colleagues, where repeated FMT treatments were associated with maintenance of remission.16 However, the study population was selected from responders to FMT given as induction of remission.
+Resultantly, a direct comparison to our results cannot be made.
+Repeated FMT treatments have shown the most promising results in UC to date, as induction of remission has been successful with repeated FMTs.13-15 Engraftment of the transplanted microbes may be more difficult in an active colitis environment than in a state of remission, and from this perspective, repeated FMT can be justified in active disease.
+Moreover, FMT may also exert its efficacy via host-derived biomolecules which exert immunoregulatory action or induce transcriptional changes in the affected intestinal epithelium.
+Action by nonpersisting biomolecules could also explain why multiple FMTs are needed for the induction of remission.
+On the other hand, if microbiota modulation is considered critical, a single FMT by colonoscopy with our protocol applying 30 g of donor feces has been shown to induce prolonged microbial engraftment in rCDI patients as well as in IBS patients.
+6 23 Based on this information, the optimization of donor selection could possibly improve outcomes even with a single FMT given in remission.
+By optimizing donor selection, conditions for engraftment and functioning of beneficial microbiota may turn out important, particularly when FMT is given to patients in remission.
+Interestingly, in a preliminary study, dietary intervention was more effective than FMT in inducing remission of mild to moderate UC,29 and the combination of FMT and dietary modulation should also be addressed in future studies.

-There are many open questions to be answered before we can determine whether FMT may be applied for maintenance of remission in UC.
-More research is needed to define optimal donor characteristics as well as the right patient population and timing for FMT.
-Also, the best route of FMT administration is still to be defined.
-While colonoscopic route has shown promise16, FMT with capsules may be considered when high numbers of patients need to be treated.22
+There are many open questions to be answered before we can determine whether FMT may be applied for the maintenance of remission in UC.
+More research is needed to define the optimal donor characteristics, patient population, and timing for FMT.
+Additionally, the best route of FMT administration remains undefined.
+While the colonoscopic route has shown promise16, FMT with capsules may be considered when high numbers of patients need to be treated.22

-In conclusion, there were no statistically significant difference in the number of relapses of UC after a single FMT or placebo treatment, therefore the main outcome of our study was negative.
-Our results do not support applying a single FMT for the maintenance of remission in UC.
-However, due to the small sample size the results must be interpreted with caution and larger studies are warranted.
+In conclusion, there were no statistically significant differences in the number UC relapses after a single FMT or placebo treatment; therefore, the main outcome of our study was negative.
+Our results do not support applying a single FMT for the maintenance of UC remission.
+However, these results must be interpreted with caution due to the small sample size, and larger studies are warranted.

 1. Ungaro R, Mehandru S, Allen PB, et al. Ulcerative colitis.
 Lancet 2017;389(10080):1756-70. doi: 10.1016/S0140-6736(16)32126-2 [published Online First: 2016/12/05]